The Honorable Stephen K. Benjamin

 - Member of the South Carolina Association for Community Economic Development Board

 - Member of Kappa Alpha Psi Fraternity, Inc.

 - Member of Sigma Pi Phi Fraternity, Inc.

 - Former member of the ETV Endowment of South Carolina, Inc. Board of Trustees

-- Generated budget surpluses in five of the last seven years and seven straight years without a tax increase
+- Generated budget surpluses in six of the last seven years and seven straight years without a tax increase

 - Established the city’s first Poet Laureate and public art initiative